winitzki/talks/scala-sbt/begin-sbt.md

 ### Specify the version of SBT

-The `project/build.properties` file should always contain this:
+The `project/build.properties` file should contain this line:

 ```
 sbt.version = 0.13.16